Big Brothers Big Sisters of Middle Tennessee

-As a youth-serving agency, we work at the request of the young people enrolled in our programs to find them the mentors that they want and need – mentors that can ignite their potential and have lived experiences that youth can identify.
+As a youth serving agency, we work at the request of the young people enrolled in our programs to find them the mentors that they want and need – mentors that can ignite their potential and have lived experience that youth can identify with.
 In order to meet the needs of our clients – the youth we serve, we have launched a new initiative: The MentorCorps Fellowship.
-The MentorCorps Fellowship is a paid fellowship that seeks to expand the impact of mentorship by matching highly sought-after mentors with multiple youths and embedding these mentors with partner organizations to support mentoring initiatives.
+The MentorCorps Fellowship is a paid fellowship that seeks to expand the impact of mentorship by matching highly-sought-after mentors with multiple youth and embedding these mentors with partner organizations to support mentoring initiatives.

-- Engage with each Little in a 1:1 match biweekly in person or via virtual mentoring platforms.
+- Engage with each Little in a 1:1 match weekly in person or via virtual mentoring platforms.

 - Find ways to cultivate and amplify youth voices within your group and mentoring.

-- Facilitate safe and engaging groups following the #GOALS curriculum.
+- Facilitate safe, entertaining, and engaging groups following the Rites of Passage curriculum.

-- Engage in professional development according to development needs identified by BBBSMT staff and MBK Nashville staff.
+- Engage in professional development according to development needs identified by BBBSMT staff, MNPS Staff, and self-evaluation.

-- Participate in monthly professional mentoring with BBBSMT staff
+- Participate in monthly mentoring with BBBSMT staff

 - Be a supportive, positive role model.